miso-lims/walkthroughs/_includes/runs-add-pools.md

 Now check on the sequencing order.

-1. Click on the _Outstanding Sequencing Orders_ page and verify that the _Remaining_ column now shows 1 for the pool you added to the run.
+1. Click on the _Outstanding Sequencing Orders_ page and verify that the _Running_ column now shows 1 for the pool you added to the run.